 A DIYer can often troubleshoot operating problems that occur with an electric dryer, such as replacing worn belts or a faulty switch or even installing a new heating element if the old one goes out.
 But repairs to gas dryers usually require the services of a qualified technician.
 A typical service call, excluding any necessary replacement parts, can run $75 to $125, and if the technician must make more than one trip, costs can add up quickly.
 During the warranty period for either type of dryer, you’ll want to contact the manufacturer and have them set up the service call, which will often be free.

-Gas dryers cost less to operate.
+Electric dryers cost more to operate.

 Gas dryers work faster.

 On average, a gas dryer can dry a load in about half the time of an electric dryer.
-Gas dryers heat up more quickly because their burners fire immediately producing instant heat.
+Gas dryers heat up more quickly because their burners fire immediately, producing instant heat.
 Electric dryers dry slower because their heating elements take longer to warm up, and they never get quite as hot as a gas burner, so you’ll be waiting on those jeans and sheets quite a bit longer (though there are a few things you can do to help your appliance dry clothes faster).

 Gas and electric dryers present different safety concerns.

-Gas-powered appliances always pose a concern because ill-fitting gas line connections can lead to gas leaks in the home—a potential fire hazard.
+Gas-powered appliances always pose a concern because ill-fitting gas dryer connection can lead to gas leaks in the home, which is a potential fire hazard.
 Improperly vented gas dryers also increase the risk of carbon monoxide poisoning.
 If you have any gas appliances, it’s a good idea to have a carbon monoxide detector located nearby.
-Electric dryers also pose a small risk of fire, or electrocution, due to improper installation or faulty wiring.
+Electric dryers also pose a small risk of fire or electrocution due to improper installation or faulty wiring.